Manufacturing Energy Efficiency AI

 Energy is no longer a fixed cost; it is a volatile variable that threatens margins.
 Since 2020, industrial energy costs have risen by over 50% in many regions.

-- Carbon Pricing: Global regulatory fragmentation means carbon taxes are becoming a material line item.
+Learn more about AI implementation costs.**: Global regulatory fragmentation means carbon taxes are becoming a material line item.

 - Grid Instability: Renewable integration is causing more frequent power quality issues and brownouts.